nogaems/pmkl/README.md

 This patch will add keyboard layout indicator to the xscreensaver lock screen.
 Like this:
 ![screenshot](https://raw.githubusercontent.com/nogaems/pmkl/screenshot/ofmrhd.png)

-This wigdet has been developed and tested at xscreensaver version `5.36`.
-Further you must be careful in using this patch in new versions of xscreensaver.
+This wigdet has been tested on xscreensaver of version `5.40`.
+In further you must be careful in using this patch with the new versions of xscreensaver.

 ## Any other GNU/Linux distro
 You must suffer.
-Or build xscreensaver bypassing your packet manager this way:
+Or build xscreensaver bypassing your packet manager by this way:

 ```
 cd <directory-with-sources-of-xscreensaver>